I’m Natalie (she/her), an award-winning marketing and communications storyteller, content strategist, author, and editor.

 An MFA in a sea of MBAs

 I have a bachelor’s degree in Journalism and an MFA in Creative Writing and Poetics.
-I am an extroverted introvert and a brainstormer at heart.
-One of my favorite things in the world (besides red velvet cupcakes) is to be in a room with a team of highly engaged, mission-driven people and drive actions for good through creativity.
+I am an extroverted introvert and an obsessive noticer.
+I was born for brainstorming: One of my favorite things in the world (besides red velvet cupcakes) is to be in a room with a team of highly engaged, mission-driven people and drive actions for good through creativity.
+I believe a better world requires more voices at the table, and I take actions to promote and center those voices that often are not heard in the spaces I am in.

 To keep myself under the spell of language, I write creatively on the side and my essays, stories, and opinion pieces have been published in newspapers, magazines and literary journals around the country.
+My work has explored, among other topics, my Jewish immigrant identity and the feeling of being an outsider; the roller coaster of parenting and the challenge of raising feminist daughters; and the roots of biophilia in an age of human-technology interdependence.
 My memoir, California Calling, was released in 2018 by Hawthorne Books.
 I teach classes and workshops on storytelling, creative writing, and publishing to professionals and adult students, and I speak at conferences and read and perform my creative work regularly around the Pacific Northwest and the country.
 Creative publications can be found in my portfolio on this site.

 Who thrives on creating, collaborating, and serving